axibase/atsd-use-cases/USInternationalTrade/README.md

 world regions (such as Europe and Asia), trade unions (such as the European Union or NAFTA), as well as various other organizations (such as [OPEC](https://en.wikipedia.org/wiki/OPEC)).

 While Excel can provide quick answers to simple questions, when it comes to complex analysis it is much more convenient to interact with the data once it is loaded into a database.
 The
 [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) is a powerful tool when it comes to storing, analyzing, and visualizing datasets.
-We will use the following two capabilities of ATSD to look into this dataset:
+We will use the following two capabilities of ATSD to work with this dataset:

 * Interactive graphs from [Chart Lab](../ChartLabIntro/README.md);